shevious/webcrawler/doc/basic.md

 설치 시:
 Install now
  - [x] Add Python 3.8 to Path
- - Disable Path Length LImit 버튼 클릭
+ - Disable Path Length LImit 버튼 클릭There should be a firewall rule named "OpenSSH-Server-In-TCP", which should be enabled
+# If the firewall does not exist, create one
+New-NetFirewallRule -Name sshd -DisplayName 'OpenSSH Server (sshd)' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22

 ## git bash